PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/cloudngfw/README.md

 #### attachment_type

-Defines how the cngfw (Cloud NGFW) is attached.
+Defines how the cloudngfw (Cloud NGFW) is attached.
-- When set to `vnet`, the cngfw is used to filter traffic between trusted and untrusted subnets within a Virtual Network (VNet).
+- When set to `vnet`, the cloudngfw is used to filter traffic between trusted and untrusted subnets within a Virtual Network (VNet).
-- When set to `vwan`, the cngfw is used to filter traffic within the Azure Virtual Wan.
+- When set to `vwan`, the cloudngfw is used to filter traffic within the Azure Virtual Wan.

 Type: string